Sheaffy/cordova-assets/README.md

 The command outputs the paths to the generated images, which you can copy to your project's Cordova `config.xml`.
 Be sure to update the paths to the images to match your project structure.

+## Motivation

+> Why yet another splash screen and app icon generator?

+Great question :smile:.
+There were a couple of reasons to create this:

+1. Existing command line tools like [Ionic Cordova Resources](https://ionicframework.com/docs/cli/cordova/resources/) require a Ionic account.
+2. Existing command line tools like [cordova-splash](https://github.com/AlexDisler/cordova-splash) only support PNG and only work inside a real Cordova project.
+3. Online tools like [Image Gorilla](https://apetools.webprofusion.com/app/#/tools/imagegorilla) and [Resource Generator](https://www.resource-generator.com/) only support PNG.

+For photo-like splash screen images it makes sense to use JPG instead of PNG.
+Device support is pretty good, in my experience.

+So, in the end, I _just_ wanted to resize some JPG images.
+Therefore I created this.

 ## License

 MIT license.